Explaining Student Loan Forgiveness For Teachers

 Details:

-The requirements for this program are that the borrower is employed by the government on a local, state, or federal level, or work for certain non-profit organizations that provide a qualifying public service—such as general education services.
+To be eligible for this program, the borrower must be employed by the local, state, or federal government, or work for certain nonprofit organizations that provide a qualifying public service — such as general education services.

-Sometimes, there is confusion about which forgiven loan balances are taxable and which aren’t.
+Sometimes, there is confusion about whether forgiven loan balances are taxed.
 If a borrower meets the qualifications for PSLF, the forgiven amount will not be taxed.
-Borrowers who are utilizing an income-driven repayment plan to have their loans forgiven after 20 or 25 years (without participation in the PSLF program), it is possible that the forgiven amount will be taxed as income.
+For borrowers who are on an income-driven repayment plan and expect their loans to be forgiven after 20 or 25 years (but are not participating in the PSLF program), it is possible that the forgiven amount will be taxed as income.
 To understand more about these tax nuances, consult a licensed tax advisor.

 To qualify for PSLF, the 120 qualifying monthly payments do not need to be consecutive.
 For example, if a borrower has a period of employment with a non-qualifying employer, they will not lose credit for any prior qualifying payments made with a PSLF-approved employer.

-While it is possible to partake in both the Teacher Loan Cancellation Program and PSLF, it’s not possible to do so concurrently.
-For example, your five years of service under the Teacher Loan Cancellation Program would not count toward your qualification for PSLF—you would have to qualify for PSLF under a different period of teaching service.
-Furthermore, payments made when working toward the Teacher Loan Cancellation Program would not qualify for PSLF—you would have to make 120 additional qualifying payments for the PSLF program.
+While it is possible to partake in both the Teacher Loan Forgiveness Program and PSLF, it’s not possible to do so concurrently.
+Your five years of service under the Teacher Loan Forgiveness Program does not count toward your qualification for PSLF — you will have to qualify for PSLF under a different period of teaching service.
+Furthermore, payments made when working toward the Teacher Loan Cancellation Program will not qualify for PSLF — you will have to make 120 additional qualifying payments for the PSLF program.

 To apply:

-Borrowers may want to turn in the PSLF Employment Certification as soon as they are eligible to be certain that their employment qualifies for the program.
+Borrowers may want to fill out the Public Service Loan Forgiveness (PSLF) form with the PSLF Help Tool to be certain that their employment qualifies for the program.
 Once received by the Department of Education, the borrower will receive a response telling them whether or not they qualify, and if they don’t, what needs to be done to qualify.
-If the borrower does qualify, they will tell them how many qualifying payments have already been made and how many need to be made.
+If the borrower does qualify, the DoE will tell them how many qualifying payments have already been made and how many need to be made.

-Every time someone switches jobs, they’ll need to send in an updated Employment Certification form.
+Every time a borrower changes jobs, they’ll need to send in an updated Employment Certification form.
 Otherwise, borrowers will be required to submit an Employment Certification form for each of their previous employers when they apply for forgiveness.

-Once a borrower has received notification that their PSLF Employment Certification has been approved, they’ll want to continue making those on-time student loan payments.
+Once a borrower has received notification that their PSLF Employment Certification has been approved, they’ll need to continue making those on-time student loan payments.
 After making 120 payments, they can apply for forgiveness.

 Perkins Loans Cancellation for Teachers